jlamendo/ansible-role-td-agent-bit/README.md

 - Description: The maximum memory that a single instance of the tail plugin can consume.
 The default is set quite permissively - if this limit is hit, the plugin will pause reading log lines from disk until the data is flushed to the outputs.
 - Default: `tail_input.mem_max_sz: 56M`

+#### tail_input.path_key
+- Description: If supplied, td-agent-bit will automatically add the path of the file that this log event was collected from to the key specified here.
+Caution is advised here, as it may clobber existing data if the key conflicts with a key that already exists in the event.
+- Default: none
+- Example: `tail_input.path_key: event_source`

+#### tail_input.tag_regex
+- Description: A regular expression used to extract parts of the filename log events are collected from, in order to include them in the tag.
+Regular Expressions are in Ruby syntax, and must used named capture groups.
+These capture groups can then be referenced in Tag, and will be interpolated in to generate a pseudo-dynamic tag.
+- Default: none
+- Example:
+>```
+> tail_input.tag_regex: "[^-]+-(?<fork_id>[\\d]+)-.*"
+> inputs:
+>   files:
+>     - name: example
+>       path: /var/log/example*.log
+>       tag: example_log.<fork_id>
+>```
 ___
 ### Auto-Logrotate Variables
 This role automatically generates logrotate configs for each input defined via `flb_inputs.files`.
 These variables define various defaults and options for the logrotate configs that will be generated.
 All of the options here can additionally be set as options on individual `flb_inputs.files` entries.